Wakefield Westgate railway station: Early history

-Westgate became the main station serving Wakefield because of its location on the main line from Leeds to London.
+Westgate became the main station in the town because of its location on the main line from Leeds to London.
 Until the mid-1960s, it had regular services to Bradford Exchange via Batley and Ossett and via Morley Top and also to Castleford via the Methley Joint Railway, but these services fell victim to the Beeching cuts between 1964 and 1966.

 The station was electrified along with the rest of the Leeds branch of the East Coast Main Line in the late 1980s.
-During this time the Up (towards Doncaster) through line was removed in order to allow the electrification masts to be erected.
+During this time the up through line towards Doncaster was removed, in order to allow the electrification masts to be erected.

 Regeneration

-Improvements to Westgate Station were constrained by a lack of funding.
+Improvements to Westgate station were constrained by a lack of funding.
 In early 2007 Network Rail announced that a £1.4 million redevelopment scheme was planned for the station to take place by the end of 2009.
 The scheme was a part of the Westgate Key Development Area authorised by Wakefield Council.
 The scheme involved constructing offices, leisure, small-scale retail, hotel, restaurants and housing on the site of an old dairy and disused railway goods yards.
 In 2009, work on the Merchant Gate development commenced and work on the first phase was completed by September 2010.